 The University believes it is critical to provide community members who may be experiencing Sexual Harassment information about available institutional resources to empower those individuals to make informed decisions about their rights and options.
-Members of the University community may speak to officially designated Confidential Employees about Sexual Harassment, Sexual Assault, Dating Violence, or Stalking without the conversation triggering a mandatory report of incident details.
+Members of the University community may speak to officially designated Confidential

+Employees about Sexual Harassment, Sexual Assault, Dating Violence, or Stalking without the conversation triggering a mandatory report of incident details.
 The University has designated the following Confidential Employees:

-The University Counselor (located in Jennings Hall, 325-649-8194 and 325-649-8195); and

-The University Nurse (located in Jennings Hall, 325-649-8601)
+The University Counselor (325-649-8193) and The University Nurse (325-649-8601) both located outside of Jennings Hall in B Pod.